sakuraiyuta/wordpress-cas/readme.txt

 == Description ==

-This plugin is a modification of "CAS Authentication plugin" written by candrews, sms225.
+This plugin is a modification of <a href="http://wordpress.org/extend/plugins/cas-authentication/">"CAS Authentication plugin" written by candrews, sms225</a>.

 Changes from original-source are below: